Policy or decision-maker

 You might want to learn more about the following topics:

-Why is cross-organisational collaboration relevant for policy maker?
+Why is cross-organisational collaboration relevant for policy makers?

 In smaller incidents, respective challenges do not attract much attention.
 In major incidents however, they become visible.
-Some examples encompass for example:
+Some examples encompass:

 - London Terrorist Attacks 2005: